kamalesh003/HBS/README.md

 ### Regularizes/Losses:
 Penalize energy outside the compressed subspace, or add nuclear norm penalty on residuals so few low-rank corrections suffice.
 Optionally combine with randomized sketch losses (ensure action on random probes is preserved).

+**Pros**

+1. Large reduction of storage if 𝐵 is near-linear and k≪n.

+2. Multiplication becomes fast (log-linear) for many matrices that are compressible in butterfly bases.

+3. Flexible: errors can be fixed locally via low-rank residuals (so accuracy tunable).

+**Cons / risks**

+1. Not every dense matrix is well-approximated by butterfly+small core; worst-case may need large 𝑘 or many low-rank terms.

+2. Choosing good butterfly patterns and sketching dimensions 𝑘 is nontrivial — may need data-driven tuning.

+3. Implementation complexity: need efficient butterfly kernels and careful numerical stability (orthonormalization etc).